Looking for the right wood to use when smoking your turkey?

 These chunks are typically fist-sized but can vary in the packaging from chunks to chips.
 Larger chunks will need set aside to cut down (or saved for similar-sized chunks).

-- Cons: Wood size can vary greatly from chunks to chips
+- Wood size varies greatly between chunks

 Oklahoma Joe’s Wood Chunks-Apple